elmoallistair/google-it-support/c2_computer-networking/6_troubleshooting-the-future-of-internet/practice-quiz-the-cloud.md

 * a combination of a private cloud and a mesh network

 > A hybrid cloud runs some services on a cloud provider and some services in-house.

+### Question 4

+Which of the following are additional cloud services?
+Select all that apply.

+* **Blockchain as a Service (BAAS)**
+* Python as a Service
+* **VPN as a Service (VPNaaS)**
+* **Data as a Service**

+> BaaS uses encrypted, connected blocks of information for higher security than standard cloud services.
+VPNaaS secures networks through a cloud-based connection between the employee and the organization’s network.
+DaaS provides data access as a service to a business.

+### Question 5

+Which cloud service provides access to things like virtual machines, containers, networks, and storage?

+* FaaS
+* IaaS
+* Saas
+* Paas

+> Infrastructure as a Service (IaaS) provides access to things like virtual machines, containers, networks, and storage.